 I offer appointments during business hours and occasionally outside of business hours in exceptional circumstances.
 I am also prepared to make home visits or visit corporate clients at their place of business.
-If the notarial appointments take place outside of my office I will make an additional charge to cover travelling time and expenses.
+If the notarial appointments take place outside of my office, I will make an additional charge to cover travelling time and expenses.
 Occasionally I may not be able to see you within the timeframe you require, or I may decide that I am not able to act for you in which case I will advise you that that is the case and will provide you with the necessary information to locate an alternative notary.

-2. Signatures: The Notary should normally witness your signature.
-Please do not sign the document in advance of your appointment with me.

-3. Papers to be sent to me in advance: It will save time, expense and mistakes if, as long before the appointment as possible, you can let me have the originals or photocopies of:

-- The documents to be notarised; - Any letter or other form of instruction which you have received about what has to be done with the documents; - Your evidence of identification. - 4.
-Identification: I will need you to produce by way of formal identification the original of (in preferred order): - Your current passport (or, if not available); - A current new driving licence (with photo) or national identity card
+- 2. Signatures: The Notary should normally witness your signature.
+Please do not sign the document in advance of your appointment with me. - 3.
+Papers to be sent to me in advance: It will save time, expense and mistakes if, as long before the appointment as possible, you can let me have the originals or photocopies of: - The documents to be notarised; - Any letter or other form of instruction which you have received about what has to be done with the documents; - Your evidence of identification. - 4.
+Identification: I will need you to produce by way of formal identification the original of (in preferred order): - Your current passport (or, if you do not have one); - A current new driving licence (with photo) or national identity card - A current government or police issue certificate bearing a photo or other formal means of identification; - A utility bill, credit card or bank statement showing your current address which should not be more than 3 months old or council tax bill;